ffmpv/ffmpv/DOCS/man/input.rst

 ``ffmpeg-version``
     Return the contents of the ``av_version_info()`` API call.
 This is a string which identifies the build in some way, either through a release version number, or a git hash.
-This applies to Libav as well (the property is still named the same.)
-This property is unavailable if mpv is linked against older FFmpeg and Libav versions.
+This property is unavailable if mpv is linked against older FFmpeg version.

 ``options/<name>`` (RW)
     Read-only access to value of option ``--<name>``.
 Most options can be